zediogoviana/ethcule-poirot/README.md

 This will start the application and the respective Supervisors for the Explorers and Neo4j interactions.

 After the app starts, to start exploring just pass in an address, and an exploration depth to ` EthculePoirot.NetworkExplorer.explore/2`.
-It's advised to use a depth of 3, due to API requests failing for higher values.
-(Take into account that the number of requests made increases exponentially with `depth`.)
+(It's advised to use a depth of 3)

 ```elixir
 # using the Blockscout API as default